HomeMy WebLinkAbout208.002 - Department Response ProceduresEffective Date: August 2007 Timothy J. Fulmer, Battalion Chief

 whether or not a police officer is at the location, and all pertinent known information

-is determined by the company officer.
-The only deviation to this is when police
+determined by the company officer.
+The only deviation to this is when police officers

 FREEWAY RESPONSES:

-emergency warning devices when necessary to request the right-of-way from other
+warning devices when necessary to request the right-of-way from other vehicles.

 The number one lane (inside, far left) should be used when responding Code 3.